isittm/tldr/pages/windows/get-childitem.md

 `Get-ChildItem -File`

-- List items in the current directory, including hidden items:
+- List all files in the current directory, including hidden items:

+`Get-ChildItem -Force`

+- List only hidden items in the current directory:

 `Get-ChildItem -Hidden`